 - Billing Provider (Type 2 Organization) NPI of the Clinic Group (F/A/O Enrollment Type with the FQHC/RHC/THC Provider Specialty) associated to the Doula - Attending Provider (Type 1 Individual) NPI of the enrolled provider responsible for the overall care of the patient.
 A doula cannot be listed in this field.
-(Refer to bulletin MSA 21-47 for a list of eligible Attending Providers.) - Rendering Provider (Type 1 Individual) NPI of the enrolled Doula associated to the FQHC, RHC, THC, Tribal FQHC (Type 2 - Organization) Billing NPI.
+(Refer to bulletin MSA 21-47 for a list of eligible Attending Providers.) - Rendering Provider (Type 1 Individual) NPI of the enrolled Doula associated to the FQHC, RHC, THC, Tribal FQHC (Type 2 Organization) Billing NPI.

-Billing Requirements for Services Provided Outside the Clinic Setting
+Clinic Billing Requirements for Services Provided Outside the Clinic Setting

-Clinics may bill for covered doula services in settings other than the clinic office, such as in the beneficiary's home or hospital setting.
-Services must be billed separately using their non-clinic Type 2 specialty enrolled NPI on a professional claim format (CMS 1500/837P) and will be reimbursed at fee-for-service methodology.
+FQHCs, RHCs, THCs, and Tribal FQHCs may bill for covered doula services in settings other than the clinic office, such as in the beneficiary's home or hospital setting.
+Services must be billed separately using their non-clinic Type 2 specialty enrolled NPI on a professional claim format (CMS 1500/837P) and will be reimbursed at the FFS methodology.
 (Refer to additional billing requirements for clinic-specific provider types within the MDHHS Medicaid Provider Manual.)